dragonman225-alt/shorturl/README.md

 ## Problems, Improvements, and Ideas

 * Problem: The API type definition is duplicated in both `frontend/` and `backend/` since `create-react-app` doesn't allow importing scripts outside of `frontend/src/`, and there's no exposed config option to change it ([source](https://stackoverflow.com/a/44115058)).
-* Improvement: Extract request handlers to a "controller" module.
 * Idea: Count redirection times for each URL and show trending URLs on the homepage.
 * Idea: See who generates the short URL, by logging IP or having an account system.